I didn't grow up on an indian reservation, like my mother did.

 A local festival called Indian Summer.

-that Milwaukee's summers are filled with festivals.
+I mentioned in THIS POST that Milwaukee's summers are filled with festivals.

 Each one embraces heritage and culture.